 LOW CARB / SUGAR FREE?

-Low fat & fat free yogurts are very popular during most dieting phases.
+Recent years has also seen a production rise in Higher in protein, low-fat & fat free alternative yogurt sources.
+These are proving very popular in most bodybuilding and diet communities especially during most dieting phases.
 As they are relatively low in calories, it generally takes a significant amount of over-consumption to start breaking the calorie bank!

-Higher in protein low-fat alternative yogurt sources are also available.
-Here is a quick list of 'go-to' low calorie/sugar free options: - Fruit - Sugar-free lollies - Sugar-free gum - Artificial sweeteners - Honey
+Here are a few examples of 'go-to' low calorie/sugar free options: - Fruit - Sugar-free lollies - Sugar-free gum - Artificial sweeteners - Honey

 - Aeroplane Jelly Light